RF-Nelson/splish/README.md

 ##Web app

 ###Front-end
 This front-end of this web app is built on Angular 1.4.
-You can build and run this app locally or [visit it live on Heroku](https://splishthat.herokuapp.com).
+You can build and run this app locally and push it to Heroku with ease.
 Some of the more useful libraries used in the webapp are [Pusher](https://pusher.com/?v=y), [d3-ease](https://github.com/d3/d3-ease), [letters.js](http://letteringjs.com/), [mo.js](http://mojs.io/), and [Angular Material](https://github.com/angular/material), among others.

 Currently, users can create and edit events, as well as RSVP to and de-RSVP from them.